Powertec Workbench Levergym – The BEST Complete Guide – 2024

 5. The bench has seen a pretty drastic redesign.
 Hopefully for the better.

 There are some other changes, like they chromed out the weight horns (not sure why), but from what I can see, those are the notable ones.
-Number 2, 3, 4 and 5 are DIRECTLY from my review, and I hope they’ve addressed them correctly, because if they have, the Levergym starts to creep into the a near perfect design (taking into consideration what it is, of course).
+Number 2, 3, 4 and 5 are DIRECTLY from my review, and I hope they’ve addressed them correctly, because if they have, the Powertec Workbench Levergym starts to creep into a near perfect design (taking into consideration what it is, of course).

 If you want to watch their official video, check it out here: